appsoluut/kata-game-of-life/NOTES.md

 - Evolve an empty world into an empty world
 - Evolve a world with a single live cell into an empty world
+- Evolve a world with a live cell with two live neighbours into a world with a single live cell

 ⚠️ TODO